-Regardless of their level, they all want to speak English with confidence and without hesitation.
+Regardless of their level, they all want to speak English with confidence and without hesitation… to speak English like a native speaker.
 You may be wondering “How can I speak English fluently?”

-Here are some simple steps you can take to improve your confidence and increase your English fluency.
+Here are some simple steps you can take to build your confidence and improve your English fluency.

 8 Simple Tips for How to Speak English Fluently